-The Great White Way: the Bert Williams Musical is a new musical about the famed comedian, Bert Williams, who was the first major black star on Broadway, performing in the first all-black show and breaking the color line as a featured performer in the Ziegfeld Follies.
-His life in comedy, set against a time of anti-black race riots throughout the United States, tells the story of the man WC Fields called “the funniest man I ever saw and the saddest man I ever knew.”
+The Great White Way: the Bert Williams Musical is a new musical about the famed comedian Bert Williams, who was the first major Black star on Broadway, performing in the first all-Black show and breaking the color line as a featured performer in the Ziegfeld Follies.
+His life in comedy, set against a time of anti-Black race riots throughout the United States, tells the story of the man WC Fields called “the funniest man I ever saw and the saddest man I ever knew.”

 The show opens on a medicine show in 1890, where a charismatic Young Bert Williams is serving as barker and successfully convincing the crowds to buy a snake oil cure-all (“Johnson’s Mystical Oil”).
 After his song, he discovers his father was watching, but before he can explain why he’s missing school, his father embraces him, recognizing his son’s incredible gifts.
-While he fears for how a racist society will treat his young son, Bert reassures him that he’ll use humor to soften their hearts (“I Can Make ‘Em Laugh“).
+While he fears for how a racist society will treat his young son, Young Bert reassures him that he’ll use humor to soften their hearts (“I Can Make ‘Em Laugh“).

 In 1895, Charlie, a charismatic, white song and dance man, sings a vaudeville song (“How Can I Choose”) in Florenz Ziegfeld’s latest vaudeville show.
 Meanwhile, Bert is waiting to audition for a San Francisco vaudeville show, when he meets George “Nash” Walker.